MicrosoftDocs/common-data-model-and-service/common-data-model/sdk/from-modeljson-to-the-future.md

     cdmCorpus.Storage.DefaultNamespace = "adls";
 ```

-Then, to load a "model.json" file at the root of the target location just one line will be sufficient:
+Then, to load a "model.json" file at the root of the target location just one line will be enough:

 ```csharp
     var manifest = await cdmCorpus.FetchObjectAsync<CdmManifestDefinition>("model.json");